anhttok/anhttok/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/anhttok/anhttok/master/undraw_certificate_re_yadi.svg" width="500" height="320" />

 ### **🌈 Talking about Personal Stuffs:**
 - 👨🏽‍💻 Im a senior web developer with more than 6 years of software development experience.
 - ⚡ You can also check out my portfolio at [github.com/anhttok][website]
 - 🌱 I’m currently learning everything 🤣
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.
+My email is anhttok@gmail.com

 ### **🤙 How to reach me:**